microsoft/mlops-llm-application-service/docs/federated_identity_openid_connect.md

     3. Configure `azure/login@`action within GitHub workflows to exchange GitHub tokens issued to the workflow for an access token from Microsoft identity platform.
 The `azure/login@`action picks up the OIDC token and exchanges it with Azure Active Directory (Azure AD) to obtain an access token.
 Azure AD verifies the OIDC token and issues an access token if the token is valid and the federated identity credential configuration matches.

-* ### Step 4: CI Workflow example with OpenID Connect and the Azure login action.
-     The `platform_ci_python.yaml` pipeline workflow contains a single job, `build-and-deploy-python`, which Github Actions to generate OIDC token.
+* ## Sample CI Workflow with OpenID Connect and the Azure login action The `platform_ci_python.yaml` pipeline workflow contains a single job, `build-and-deploy-python`, which Github Actions to generate OIDC token.
 The `azure/loging@v2` will pick up and exchange against AAD.
 Start by adding permissions and `azure/login@v2` action:

   * ``platform_ci_python.yaml``